Why Is Moon Phase Journaling a Fun and Educational Activity for Kids?

 What’s the best time to observe the moon?

-The best time to observe the moon is after sunset, especially during the full moon when it’s the brightest
+The best time to observe the moon is after sunset, especially during a full moon, when it’s brightest.

 Similar Posts